Bill Yucuis, Mike Lezaun, and Emily Farkas recently met with Lt. Gen. Guilott, CENTCOM Deputy

-If you are interested in helping with any of these activities, contact Bill Yucuis at email@example.com
+If anyone is interested in helping with these activities, please contact Bill Yucuis at

 The University of South Florida (USF) is the location for Detachment 159 of the Air Force ROTC unit.
 Within the ROTC unit are cadets who elected to join the Arnold Air Society (AAS), which is a professional, honorary, service organization for Air Force ROTC and Air Force Academy Cadets.
 As part of joining AAS, these cadets becoming members of the Air and Space Forces Association (AFA) and thereby members of the Waterman-Twining AFA Chapter.
 The Chapter has supported Detachment 159 for many years and works closely with the AAS cadets.